aidken/aidken.github.io/index.md

 ##### Friday, November 27th, 2020

 Successfully launched my Github page, finally after a few weeks.
 You have to [define the publishing source](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) within your repo.
-My default settings had branch `main` as the publishing source, but my branch is actually `master`.
+My default settings wrongly pointed at `master` as the publishing source, but my branch is actually `main`.

 Good.
-I tried to solve a problem of my Gihub page, and could solve it.
+I tried to solve a problem of my Github page, and could solve it.